top of page

 Book 2 - 125k

-Comps: Huck Finn vs A Little Life vs Demon Copperhead vs This Is Not a Love Story
+Comps: Huck Finn / A Little Life / Demon Copperhead / This Is Not a Love Story

-Secondary Comps: Mysterious Skin vs Compound Fracture vs Don't Let The Forest In vs The Heart is Deceitful Above All Things
+Secondary Comps: Mysterious Skin / Compound Fracture / Don't Let The Forest In / The Heart is Deceitful Above All Things

 Truthful comp: it's not really like any of those comps.
-It's kind of out there on it's own, and I'm not just saying that.
+It's kinda out there on it's own, and I'm not just saying that.
 I read an average of eighty five books a year and I've never come across anything like it.

 Landing page phone fx1_edited_edited_edi